• Recipes

 • Poured into butter sticks and frozen for later use

-Clarified butter french butter dish
+clarified butter french butter dish

 What is Ghee & How to Make Ghee?